thufschmitt/tix-papers/implem/modifications.md

-We here presented a fixed type-system.
+We here presented a particular type-system.
 However several rules may be modified depending on the exact notion of safety we want to achieve.

 In particular, we may decide to get rid of the implicit gradual typing (the